klintkanopka/gsemathcamp/README.md

-# gsemathcamp
+# GSE Math Camp: Summer 2019

-GSE Summer Math Camp
+This is a placeholder page for the GSE Math Camp